-Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 5,333,333 Placement Warrants at a price of \$1.50 per warrant in a private placement, generating gross proceeds of \$8,000,000.
-Each private placement warrant is exercisable to purchase one share of the Company's Class A common stock at \$11.50 per share.
-The Placement Warrants are identical to the warrants sold as part of the units in the Initial Public Offering, subject to limited exceptions.
-The Placement Warrants will become exercisable on the later of 30 days after the completion of the Initial Business Combination or 12 months from the closing of the Initial Public Offering.
-The proceeds from the Placement Warrants were added to the proceeds from the Initial Public Offering held in the Trust Account.
-If the Company does not complete the Initial Business Combination within 24 months from the closing of the Initial Public Offering, the proceeds from the sale of the Placement Warrants held in the Trust Account will be used to fund the redemption of the Company's Public Shares (subject to the requirements of applicable law) and the Placement Warrants will expire worthless.
+Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 5,333,333 warrants at a price of \$1.50 per warrant in a private placement (the "Private Placement Warrants") (\$8,000,000 in the aggregate).
+On March 4, 2021, the underwriters notified the Company of their intention to exercise the over-allotment option in part, resulting in the Sponsor paying an aggregate of \$350,000 in exchange for an additional 233,333 Private Placement Warrants.
+Each Private Placement Warrant is exercisable to purchase one share of Class A common stock at a price of \$11.50 per share.
+The proceeds from the sale of the Private Placement Warrants were added to the net proceeds from the Initial Public Offering held in the Trust Account.
+If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Private Placement Warrants will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law) and the Private Placement Warrants will expire worthless.
+There will be no redemption rights or liquidating distributions from the Trust Account with respect to the Private Placement Warrants.